PSCPS/apsvbench/README.md

    bin/*.sh - Linux shell scripts to place in the {CATALINA_BASE}/bin directory of the instance you want to test.
 (Optional to gather server-side stats) results/*.txt - Data files from each thread of your tests.
 If this folder doesn't exist when you first start Apsvbench, then it will be created automatically. results/testlog.csv - Results are written here in csv format in addition to being shown on-screen.

+## Configuration
+The bin/env_vars.bat file contains various configuration variables to drive the testing and display of results.

+The following is an alphabetical listing of the environment variables and what they mean:
+   ABLAPPNAME - Name of the ABL app that you are testing on your appserver.
+Used when gathering PASOE data for test results.
+   APSVBENCH - The fully qualified path of the apsvbench directory APSVCONNECTSTRING - The appserver connection string to use when making the connection.
+Just like you would use in a connect statement.
+   DISCARDOUTLIERS - TRUE or FALSE - whether the results should discard outliers in accordance with DISCARDTYPE DISCARDTYPE - How the program should discard outliers, if it does that.
+      Format:
+         TYPE:VALUE
+      Type Options:
+         FIXED - Set a number of records from both the high and low side to remove.  e.g. FIXED:2 IQR - Remove numbers based on Interquartile range: below Q1 - x*IQR or above Q3 + x*IQR.
+The value to enter is x in this equation, and 1.5 is a good value to use.
+   HIST_SHOWHISTOGRAM - TRUE or FALSE - whether to show a histogram of the result timings.
+Useful for determining visually how the results go.
+   SERVERSTATSSECONDS - The number of seconds worth of server-side stats to grab at the end of the test.
+Try to set this such that it captures your tests during the most stressed portion.
+Defaults to 20.
+   WARMUPRUNS - The number of runs that each thread should use to "warm up" before counting the result.
+This operations in addition to throwing out outliers.

 ## Testing Tips
 You may hit local limits on your own machine before you are able to adequately stress out your server.